morelinq/MoreLINQ/README.md

 This method has 3 overloads.

+### Pairs

+Enumerates all positionally distinct pairs of items in an enumeration.
+Two of the same values at different positions would appear in a pair.

 ### Pairwise

 Returns a sequence resulting from applying a function to each element in the